Welsh rarebit: Name

 The first recorded reference to the dish was "Welsh rabbit" in 1725 in an English context, but the origin of the term is unknown.
 It was probably intended to be jocular.

 Welsh

-"Welsh" was probably used as a pejorative dysphemism, meaning "anything substandard or vulgar", and suggesting that "only people as poor and stupid as the Welsh would eat cheese and call it rabbit", or that "the closest thing to rabbit the Welsh could afford was melted cheese on toast".
+"Welsh" was probably used as a pejorative dysphemism, meaning "anything substandard or vulgar", or that "the closest thing to rabbit the Welsh could afford was melted cheese on toast".
 Or it may simply allude to the "frugal diet of the upland Welsh".
 Other examples of such jocular food names are Welsh caviar (laverbread); Essex lion (calf); Norfolk capon (kipper); Irish apricot (potato); Rocky Mountain oysters (bull testicles); and Scotch woodcock (scrambled eggs and anchovies on toast).

 The dish may have been attributed to the Welsh because they were fond of roasted cheese: "I am a Welshman, I do love cause boby, good roasted cheese."
 (1542) "Cause boby" is Welsh caws pobi 'baked cheese', but it is unclear whether this is related to Welsh rabbit.